HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 //...
 }
 ```

-Some common launch context parameters are shown below.
+Some common launch context parameters are shown in the example below.
 The following sections provides further details:

 Launch context parameter | Example value | Meaning
 -------------------------|---------------|---------